 In the 18th century, the basic concept of chemical elements was being sorted out.
 French chemist Antoine Lavoisier promoted the idea that sulfur was an element.
 Meanwhile, the expanding Industrial Revolution found uses for sulfur, especially in the form of sulfuric acid.

 Sulfur was once mined and, in fact, simply picked off the ground.
 It is forced up from the Earth's interior at geologic vents, hot springs, and volcanoes.
 Sulfur can also be found under salt domes.
 The volcanic island of Sicily supplied sulfur to much of Europe from underground mines that were worked in horrible conditions.

 Mining, however, is no longer a significant source of sulfur.
 Sulfur is found and unwanted in petroleum and natural gas.
+83 million tonnes were produced in 2017, primarily from China and the United States.
 Extracted as hydrogen sulfide, it can be sold as sulfuric acid or as other substances.
 Most commercial sulfur products now come from purifying fossil fuels.

 Properties and Uses